anurag442003/InventoryManagementSystem/README.md

 # inventory_management_system
-inatructions to run the file is given in "ProjectRunFileInstructions.docx"
+instructions to run the file is given in "ProjectRunFileInstructions.docx"